 How much does Inkscape cost?

-What are the key features of Inkscape?
+What are Inkscape's key features?

-So, what is Inkscape used for?
+So, what's Inkscape for?

 Advantages: